textadventures/quest/docs/independent_npcs.md

 Let her work it out for herself!

-Jay Nabonne write a path-finding library we can use. http://docs.textadventures.co.uk/quest/libraries/path_library.html
+Jay Nabonne wrote a path-finding library we can use. http://docs.textadventures.co.uk/quest/libraries/path_library.html

-We will copy two functions from there.
+### Copy a library function to your game

+If you are using the on-line version, you will need to copy two functions into your game, as libraries cannot be used on-line.
 Create a new function, name it "PathLib_GetPathExt", give it these parameters: "start", "end", "exits", "maxlength" (in that order), and set it to return an object list.
 Here is the code:

 ```
 // From PathLib by Jay Nabonne